sweaterweather2003/W-MBus-Telegram-Decryption-Tool-ESP-IDF/README.md

 7. **Strip Padding**: Remove leading 2 bytes (0x2F 0x2F) and trailing 0x2F bytes.
 8. **Output**: Print the decrypted payload as hex, which typically contains DIF/VIF-coded meter data (e.g., volume readings).

-No MIC or KDF is used in Mode 5.

 ## How to Build and Run the Code

 ### On Real ESP32 [https://drive.google.com/drive/folders/1AqbE5faF-eT024LdtOtHN14VjyxxswJf?usp=sharing]